ONLINE COURSE REVISION !

 If so check the safety equipment to ensure you have all the required equipment.

-Life jackets are important items – if you have purchased the boat with the cheapest life jackets available consider purchasing some PFDs type 1 of a reasonable quality or the inflatable type which can be worn with comfort most of the time.
+Life jackets are important items – if you have purchased the boat with the cheapest life jackets available consider purchasing some Personal Floatation Devices (PFD's) of a reasonable quality or the inflatable type which can be worn with comfort most of the time.

 (E) Is the boat fitted with an under floor fuel tank?